samuelwong30/Bank-Management-System/README.md

 A banking system that uses the sqlite3 database system with a graphical user interface.
 Used for the creation, deletion, maintenance of user bank accounts that is stored in a ".db" file.
 Users are given an account number and they create a password which they can use to log in from time to time.
 Once logged in, users can view their acount information, deposit/withdraw from their account, or delete their account.
 ## Instructions
 - Requirements: Python 3.9.1 or higher installed
-- Clone the "Bank System" directory onto your system.
+- Clone the "Bank-Management-System" directory onto your system.
 - In the terminal, inside the directory run the command.

           python3 Bank.py